 Benefits of reality therapy

-This makes the approach particularly useful in helping to treat mental health problems such as addictions, eating disorders, substance abuse, phobias, anxiety, and other behavioural and emotional issues.
-It can also prove useful in treating highly sensitive problems such as racial issues, sexual identity issues and cultural clashes.
+This approach can prove useful in treating highly sensitive problems such as racial issues, sexual identity issues and cultural clashes.
 These can all cause division and tension, but reality therapy can help bridge the gap between intolerance and ignorance - helping individuals to recognise how their behaviour is negative and promoting equality.